Maintained by NextGen Coastal — $342M under management in OC & LA

 Default to one month's rent.
 Use the small-landlord exception only if you've confirmed in writing that all four conditions are met, that you're documenting compliance per §1950.5, and that no service member tenants are in the unit.

-No. Deposits collected under leases signed before July 1, 2024 do not need to be refunded.
-New deposits at lease renewal or with new tenants must comply with the cap.
+No. Deposits collected under leases signed before July 1, 2024 don't get refunded down to one month.
+The cap applies to new deposits at lease renewal or with new tenants going forward.

-Refund the excess immediately.
-Tenants can sue for the unlawful amount plus statutory damages up to 2x the deposit if retention was in bad faith.
+Refund the excess now.
 Document the corrected ledger.
+The tenant can still sue for the unlawful amount plus up to 2× the deposit as a §1950.5(l) penalty if retention was in bad faith — but a documented voluntary refund is a strong mitigation.

-Is pet deposit included in the AB 12 cap?
+Are pet deposits inside the AB 12 cap?

-Free review of your current deposit ledger and lease language against AB 12 + §1950.5.
+Free review of your deposit ledger and lease language against AB 12 + §1950.5.